Digital-Defiance/Digital-Defiance/README.md

 Bylaws: [GitHub](Bylaws.md) (currently in draft stage, unratified)

 Digital Defiance is a federally registered, tax-deductible non-profit 501c3 organization, situated in Washington State.
-We’re an alliance of Engineers, dedicating our efforts to projects of high societal value.
-Established in 2022 by Jessica Mulein and supported by BDisp and Rui Campos, we have carved a space where Open Source engineering thrives.
+We're an alliance of Engineers, dedicating our efforts to projects of high societal value.
+Founded in 2022 by Jessica Mulein, Hannah Mulein, and Joseph Arceneaux, with the invaluable support of Rui Campos, and BDisp we've created a thriving space for Open Source engineering.

 Our mission is simple: foster a fellowship of engineers and promote mutual mentorship and collaboration.
 We believe in the power of open source development, emphasizing that high-quality software and hardware can be crafted in transparent, cooperative environments.